younata/coz-e/src/build_log/chapter_4.md

 ![Duplicate middle-left firewall pieces](/assets/images/build_log/chapter_4/firewall_duplicate_middle_pieces.jpg)

 The following day, I cut out a wood core for a right-middle firewall piece.
 I marked where the bolt holes should go, then I marked which face is which.
 Then I checked that those markings were correct.
 Twice.
 Then I glassed the aft face of that firewall piece.
+A few days later, I drilled out the recesses for the bolts, installed the bolts, and laid up the forward face.

 ## Log